-PS3 version has been remastered, video is much better now and same with the menu systems and so on, its been cleaned up and redesigned but it’s still the same game.
+PS3 version has been remastered, the video is much better now and same with the menu systems and so on, it been cleaned up and redesigned but it’s still the same game.

-Shocked to find out that this game is completeable in a less than 20 minutes! (and then you have watched it all..)
+Shocked to find out that this game is completely in a less than 20 minutes! (and then you have watched it all..)

 And now over to something that not everyone knows:

-Yup, see that logo?, the orginal game from 1990 is powered by an Amiga 500, well that is actually wrong as it’s powered by TWO Amiga 500 boards and a Genlock and a eprom reader and ofcourse the laserdisc player.
+Yup, see that logo?, the original game from 1990 is powered by an Amiga 500, well that is actually wrong as it’s powered by TWO Amiga 500 boards and a Genlock and an EPROM reader and of course the laserdisc player.

 Here’s the box from the cabinet, in this box you will find the hardware behind this huge classic game.

-What the last Amiga 500 board actually is for is beyond me but i have a feeling it might be because of the mutliplayer options?.
+What the last Amiga 500 board actually is for is beyond me but i have a feeling it might be because of the multiplayer options?.

-The arcade is from 1989/1990 but the boards is from 1987 and it’s one of the first series Commodore produced of the Amiga 500.
+The arcade is from 1989/1990 but the boards are from 1987 and it’s one of the first series Commodore produced of the Amiga 500.